dtgriscom/node-snmpjs/README.md

-snmpjs provides a toolkit for SNMP agents and management applications in Node.js.
+snmpjs-new provides a toolkit for SNMP agents and management applications in Node.js.

+Note: this was forked from http://joyent.github.com/node-snmpjs for the purpose of various bug fixes.

 ## Usage

-For full docs, see <http://joyent.github.com/node-snmpjs/>.
+For full docs, see <http://joyent.github.com/node-snmpjs/> (I haven't made a doc page custom to this package).

 	var os = require('os');
 	var snmp = require('snmpjs');